The biggest barrier to learning to skateboard, is getting a fit for purpose skateboard.

 The width of the skateboard

-The width of the board isn’t the most important factor in turning, or carving the board – bushings and how tight they are more important.
+The width of the board isn’t the most important factor in turning, or carving the board – bushings and the wheelbase are more important.
 We’ll come to that later.
 As a general rule however, you toes and heels should hang off the edge of the board by a centremetre or two.
 This usually isn’t the case with small children.
 Unfortunately there isn’t many off the shelf options for kids of around 5 and under.

 The grip tape